Marketing automation tools represent perhaps the most significant leap forward in our industry in the last two decades.

 Although there are hundreds of marketing tools (if not thousands), three heavy hitters regularly appear atop lists of the best full-scale platforms: HubSpot, Marketo and Pardot.

-These platforms are suited to companies who need sophisticated automation software, extensive CRMs and multichannel marketing intelligence.
+These platforms are suited to companies that need sophisticated automation software, extensive CRM integrations and multichannel marketing intelligence.

 HubSpot is a sales-focused CRM and marketing platform with an extensive range of tools for lead generation, customer service, SEO, operations and customer service.
 HubSpot’s solutions are arranged in “hubs” by use case, making things easier.

-Marketo (owned by Adobe and also called “Marketo Engage”) focuses on lead generation and customer experience, with powerful functionality for marketing automation, email marketing, lead management and revenue attribution, plus seamless integration with other Adobe Marketing Cloud software.
+Marketo (owned by Adobe and also called “Marketo Engage”) has a focus on lead generation and customer experience, with powerful functionality for marketing automation, email marketing and lead management, plus seamless integration with other Adobe Experience Cloud software.

 Salesforce Pardot recently rebranded to “Marketing Cloud Account Engagement”, reflecting the tool’s position within the Salesforce ecosystem of B2B marketing tools.
 All the old tools are still there – email automation, CRM, landing pages, personalised marketing – just under a different name.